 Tell us about your first time roping: One day when I was very young and my family was practicing in the arena, I decided I wanted to try roping a calf.
 I have been hooked on the sport of rodeo since that day.

 You ride because: I ride because it is a challenge.
 In Tie-Down Roping it’s all on you as an individual.
 I love it when it all falls into place.
 There are so many variables and to have a run where you don’t look back and think you could have done anything different.
 From the stands a run looks pretty simple, but it is very rare that when I uncinch my horse after a run that I wish I hadn’t done something different.
 So when you complete a run where you wouldn’t do anything different that is exciting and successful.
 Team roping is exciting when you rope with someone long enough that you become like a quarterback and receiver.
 You are on the same page and they can just read what is going on.
 We get a lot of confidence in knowing each other’s styles and knowing how your partner is going to react to any situation.
 It’s a true partnership, it’s not just someone roping the head and someone the heels to stop the clock.

 If you weren’t a professional roper, you would be a: I would be training or showing horses for a living.

 Favorite mentor or idol growing up: I’ve had a lot of people that I’ve looked up to in the sport.
 Ty Murray for what he accomplished in the All Around category.
 Joe Beaver because he did the same events I do.
 Roy Cooper took me with him and let me rodeo with him.
 He let me see how a champion did it.
 He taught me how much a role of confidence and believing in yourself plays in winning.
 He taught me how to win.

 Favorite way to unwind outside the barn: Right now it is playing sports with my kids and watching them learn new things.
-Stella is playing soccer and Treston is playing baseball and I love getting to rope with him.
+Style is playing soccer and Treston is playing baseball and I love getting to rope with him.
 Just watching them growing up is fun.

 Good luck charm: My family!